rougin/wildfire/README.md

 }
 ```

-Adding it to a model enables the methods such as `find` and `get` methods:
+Adding it to a model enables the methods such as `find` and `get` methods without specifying the database table:

 ``` php
 // application/controllers/Welcome.php